 Calories are the unit of measure that determines how much energy a particular food item contains.

 Maintaining a calorie balance is vital for managing body weight.
-The Total Daily Energy Expenditure (TDEE) is an estimate of the number of calories our body needs for maintenance without weight change.
+The Total Daily Energy Expenditure (TDEE) is an estimate of the number of calories our body needs for maintenance.
+It does not cause weight change.

 Eating below the TDEE can lead to weight loss as the body burns fat to meet its energy needs.